Chart Color Schemes

 Sandgate has very high levels of nearby infrastructure activity, ranking in the top 10% nationally

-Changes to local infrastructure significantly influence an area's performance.
-AreaSearch has identified eight projects that may impact this region.
+Changes to local infrastructure significantly impact an area's performance.
+AreaSearch has identified eight projects that could affect this region.
 Notable projects include Bridgeman Downs Neighbourhood Plan, Motif Bridgeman Downs, Lomandra Park Estate, and Grevillea by Ausbuild.
-The following list details those most relevant.
+The following list details those most likely to be relevant.

 Professional plan users can use the search below to filter and access additional projects.